Job Description for President

 To boost participation, add social time before or after a meeting for everyone to network.
 And, recruit interpreters and translate handouts in home languages for your meetings.

 At A Meeting – Successful meetings give you an opportunity to inform, inspire and empower members.
 To run an effective meeting, keep everyone on track and time by following the agenda.
+The parliamentarian can assist with time-keeping and noting the names and order of speakers.

 As the facilitator, it’s also important to remain fair and unbiased so everyone feels welcome and able to participate.